ophub/amlogic-s9xxx-armbian/compile-kernel/README.md

 2. Clone the repository to local: `git clone --depth 1 https://github.com/ophub/amlogic-s9xxx-armbian.git`

 3. Enter the root directory of `~/amlogic-s9xxx-armbian`, and then run `sudo ./recompile -d -k 5.4.170` and other specified parameter commands to compile the kernel.
 The script will automatically download and install the compilation environment and kernel source code and make all settings.
 The packaged kernel file is stored in the `compile-kernel/output` directory.
+You can upload these kernel files to any directory of `Armbian` system, such as `/opt/5.4.170` directory, and execute the `armbian-update` command in this kernel directory to install the kernel.

 - ### Compile with GitHub Action